 SOSS is a quarterly survey of the citizens of Michigan.
 It employs Computer Assisted Telephone Interviewing (CATI) technology to interview a stratified random sample of Michigan citizens.
+Originally based only on household landline telephones, SOSS began including samples of cell phone telephone subscribers also in SOSS 62.
 Conducted by the Office for Survey Research, a division of the Institute for Public Policy and Social Research, SOSS was inaugurated in October 1994.